-The data powering this graphic is from one-year ACS estimates, available at https://data.census.gov.
+The data powering this graphic is from one-year ACS estimates of Table DP04, available at https://data.census.gov.
 The rental vacancy rate is calculated by dividing the number of vacant units available for rent by the sum of the renter-occupied units, vacant units available for rent, and vacant units that have been rented but not yet occupied.
 One-year ACS estimates are only available for jurisdictions-counties and cities-with populations of 65,000 or more.
 Therefore, smaller counties-like Alpine County and Lassen County-do not have this graphic in the dashboard.
+Rental vacancy rate data is available for 2010-2021, excluding 2020 due to a lack of reliable 1-year ACS data for that year.